-Utah has some of the most punitive laws in the nation in regards to sexual crimes.
-The stakes are high as a conviction can result in mandatory imprisonment and mandatory registration as a sex offender.
+Utah has some of the most punitive laws in the nation in regards to sexual crimes, which means Utah has many sex offenders in prison and more on the state registry.
+The stakes are high, since a conviction can result in mandatory imprisonment and registration as a sex offender.

-The lawyers at Brown, Bradshaw & Moffat not only do their best to secure a not guilty verdict at trial but have been successful in obtaining reimbursement of fees after a not guilty verdict.
-Brown, Bradshaw & Moffat has been in the forefront of seeking reimbursement of fees for public officials accused of wrongdoing, including sex crimes, after an acquittal.
+The lawyers at Brown, Bradshaw & Moffat not only do their best to secure a not guilty verdict at trial, but they have been successful in obtaining reimbursement of fees after a not guilty verdict.
+Brown, Bradshaw & Moffat has been at the forefront of law firms seeking reimbursement of fees for public officials accused of wrongdoing, including sex crimes, after an acquittal.

 Call (801) 532-5297 today.

-The Internet has created a new category of sex crimes.
-Cases involving possession of child pornography and Internet solicitation come with the threat of a long prison term.
+Cases involving possession of child pornography and internet solicitation come with the threat of a long prison term.

 The lawyers at Brown, Bradshaw & Moffat are always looking for unique ways to defend these cases and are making headway in forcing the courts to allow expert testimony offered by the accused to assure that the rights of the accused are fully protected.